Home Majors Architectural Engineering

-Architectural Engineering Degree
+Architectural Engineering

 Students study the structural, mechanical, electrical, and construction systems that make buildings function safely, efficiently, and sustainably.
 Graduates typically pursue careers in structural engineering firms, construction companies, building systems consulting, and sustainable design.
 Unlike architecture, which focuses on aesthetics and space, architectural engineering focuses on making buildings work from a technical standpoint.

-What Architectural Engineering Graduates Do
+What Architectural Engineering graduates do

 Your career will likely begin deep inside the technical details of a building.
 You'll design the HVAC systems that keep it comfortable, create the electrical plans that power it, or run the structural analysis that ensures it can withstand the elements.
 You’ll spend your days collaborating with architects, using specialized software to model systems, and ensuring every design complies with complex building codes.